FoodStandardsAgency/Governance/README.md

 1. [Two factor authentication](https://help.github.com/articles/about-two-factor-authentication/) must be enabled
 2. Your profile must have the `Name` field populated with your full name i.e. `John Smith`

-A profile picture is not compulsory, but changing it from the default will help your team members distinguish your contributions from theirs
+A profile picture is not compulsory, but changing it from the default will help your team members distinguish your contributions from theirs.

-**Users with access to our organisation will be reviewed periodically, those users who do not meet these  requirements  be removed from the organisation without notice.**
+**Users with access to our organisation will be reviewed periodically, those users who do not meet these  requirements may be removed from the organisation without notice.**

 ### Joining the organisation